lsbFlying/resy/README.md

     }, (nextState) => {
       // nextState：The latest data
       console.log(nextState.count, nextState.text);
+      /**
-      // Or at this time, you can read store to get the latest data.
+       * be careful, you can also read store to get the latest data.
+       * But unlike nextState, nextState acquires the current round of update data,
+       * while store acquires the final round of update data.
+       */
       // console.log(store.count, store.text);
     });
     // The B way can write circular updates in the callback function
     // to facilitate the handling of some more complex business logic.
     // @example B
     // store.setState(() => {
+    //   // Returns the data object that will eventually be updated
+    //   // through the calculation of complex business logic
+    //   return {
+    //     count: count + 1,
-    //   store.count++;
+    //     text: "B-Way-setState-with-function",
-    //   store.text = "B-Way-setState-with-function";
+    //   };
     // }, (nextState) => {
     //   console.log(nextState.count, nextState.text);
     // });